How Much Damage Can Carpenter Ants Really Do?

 - Carpenter ants often target exterior wooden structures while attacking a home.
 You may be able to see damage at the base of fence posts, on the supports for your deck or patio, on wood borders for flower beds, and more.

 Carpenter ant identification is key to preventing damage.
 Workers in a carpenter ant colony can be varied sizes.
 They are usually no more than ½ an inch.
 Swarmers can be a full inch in length.
 These are winged carpenter ants that are produced by a mature nest.
 Workers are black, dark red, yellowish, or a mixture.
-Their coloration is dependant on the species.
+Their coloration is dependent on the species.
 If you see one of these ants crawling around inside your home, don't wait till you start seeing more.
 Call a professional immediately.

 Since carpenter ants are drawn to rotting wood, controlling moisture in your yard will go a long way toward making your home less interesting to carpenter ants.